Battle of Nineveh (627)

-In mid-September 627, Heraclius invaded Sasanian Mesopatamia in a surprising, risky winter campaign.
+In mid-September 627, Heraclius invaded Sasanian Mesopotamia in a surprising, risky winter campaign.
 Khosrow II appointed Rhahzadh as the commander of an army to confront him.
 Heraclius' Göktürk allies quickly deserted, while Rhahzadh's reinforcements did not arrive in time.
-In the ensuing battle, Rhahzadh was slain and the remaining Sasanians retreated.
+In the ensuing battle, Rhahzadh was slain and the remaining Sasanian forces retreated.

 The Byzantine victory later resulted in civil war in Persia, and for a period of time restored the (Eastern) Roman Empire to its ancient boundaries in the Middle East.
-The Sasanian civil war significantly weakened the Sasanian Empire, contributing to the Islamic conquest of Persia.
+The Sasanian civil war significantly weakened the Sasanian Empire, contributing to the Muslim conquest of Persia.

 Prelude

-When Emperor Maurice was murdered by the usurper Phocas, Khosrau II declared war under the pretext of avenging his benefactor's death.
+When Emperor Maurice was murdered by the usurper Phocas, Khosrow II declared war under the pretext of avenging his benefactor's death.
 While the Persians were successful over the course of earlier stages in the war, conquering much of the Levant, Egypt, and even some of Anatolia, the resurgence of Heraclius eventually led to the Persians' downfall.
 Heraclius' campaigns tilted the balance towards the Romans, forcing the Persians on the defensive.
 Allied with the Avars, the Persians attempted to take Constantinople, but were defeated.

 While the Siege of Constantinople was taking place, Heraclius allied with what Byzantine sources called the Khazars under Ziebel, who are identified with the Western Turkic Khaganate of the Göktürks led by Tong Yabghu, plying him with wondrous gifts and a promise of the reward of the porphyrogenita Eudoxia Epiphania.
-The Caucasus-based Turks responded by sending 40,000 of their men to invade the Caucasus in 626, inciting the Third Perso-Turkic War.
+The Caucasus-based Turks responded by sending 40,000 of their men to invade the Caucasus in 626, inciting the Perso-Turkic war of 627–629.
 Joint Byzantine and Göktürk operations were focused on besieging Tiflis.

 Invasion of Mesopotamia

-In mid-September 627, leaving Ziebel to continue the siege of Tiflis, Heraclius invaded the Persian Empire, this time with between 25,000 and 50,000 troops and 40,000 Göktürks.
+mid-September 627, leaving Ziebel to continue the Siege of Tbilisi, Heraclius invaded the Persian Empire, this time with between 25,000 and 50,000 troops and 40,000 Göktürks.
 The Göktürks, however, quickly deserted him because of the strange winter conditions.
 Heraclius was tailed by Rhahzadh's army of 12,000, but managed to evade Rhahzadh and entered Mesopotamia (modern Iraq).
 Heraclius acquired food and fodder from the countryside, so Rhahzadh, following through countryside already stripped, could not easily find provisions for his soldiers and animals.

-On December 1, Heraclius crossed the Great Zab River and camped near the ruins of the capital of the former Assyrian Empire of Nineveh in Persian ruled Assyria/Assuristan.
+On 1 December, Heraclius crossed the Great Zab River and camped near the ruins of the capital of the former Assyrian Empire of Nineveh in Persian ruled Assyria/Assuristan.
 This was a movement from south to north, contrary to the expectation of a southward advance.
 However, this can be seen as a way to avoid being trapped by the Persian army in case of a defeat.
 Rhahzadh approached Nineveh from a different position.
 News that 3,000 Persian reinforcements were approaching reached Heraclius, forcing him to counteract.
 He gave the appearance of retreating from Persia by crossing the Tigris.